GNF Master Class on War Crimes

 HOW TO APPLY

-You will be asked to provide personal and professional information; a short statement of interest; details of any volunteering you have done for the Inn and/or profession; to upload a copy of your CV; and to answer three short opinion-based application questions which relate to the course content (but do not anticipate an in-depth knowledge of the topics).
+You will be asked to complete an online application, providing personal and professional information; a short statement of interest; details of any volunteering you have done for the Inn and/or profession; to upload a copy of your CV; and to answer three short opinion-based application questions which relate to the course content (but do not anticipate an in-depth knowledge of the topics).

 Late or incomplete applications will not be considered.
 All applications will be assessed by a panel including Master Geoffrey Nice.
 Funded places on the Master Class will be awarded on merit and the perceived benefit to the member in attending the course.
 Members will be notified whether or not their application has been successful as soon as possible.